Last Updated on: 16th January 2023, 07:27 pm

 The gist here is brilliant.
 Quentin goes to Hogwarts and then saves Narnia.
 Here Narnia is called Fillory, and Hogwarts is a college of magic for Americans.
 The age change means that these books are full of love and drugs and adult angst.
 And instead of being a precocious child whose innocence wins the day, Quentin is kind of an asshole.
 Everyone is an asshole.
 Magic is messed up s***.
 If Grossman wanted to write twenty more in this series, I would gobble them up.

 Check prices on Amazon for The Magicians by Lev Grossman

 Sweetbitter by Stephanie Danler

-I wanted to love this book.
-I heard about it on an interview on NPR (where else?).
+I wanted to love Sweetbitter.
+I heard about it during an interview on NPR (where else?).
 The author is about my age.
-The novel is set right around the time that I was moving to Philadelphia from college to figure out how to be a grown up.
+The novel is set right around the time that I was moving to Philadelphia from college to figure out how to be a grown-up.
 The main character is moving to New York for similar reasons.
 And there’s lots of gossip and men and city life.
 I wanted to love it.

 So why is this on my list?
 How did it change my life?
 It’s not my favorite book.
-It didn’t leave me with a wrenching heartache?
-Nope.
-Instead it cured me of the wish to write something similar.
-The women of my generation will be the heroines of many novels, but we came up in a sex-blog and Sex and the City culture that was fascinating fifteen years ago.
+It didn’t leave me with a wrenching heartache.
+Instead, it cured me of the wish to write something similar.
+The women of my generation will be the heroines of many novels, but this particular kind of story is uninteresting.
 Maybe even ten years ago.
 But it’s played to death, and we need to move on to deeper stories.